tom-howard/com2009/docs/course/assignment1/_part4.md

 Over the next three exercises, we'll learn how to create a service interface of our own, and build a Server and Client (in Python) that use this.

-First though, we need to create a new package, so follow the same procedure as you have in the previous parts of this course to create a new package called `part4_services`.
+First though, we need to create a new package, so follow the same procedure as you have in the previous parts of this course to create one called `part4_services`.

 ***
 **TERMINAL 1:**